• Product Guide Materials

 Defiance Enhanced Options Income ETFs

-QQQY, JEPY, IWMY
+QQQY, WDTE, IWMY

 Selling short dated options can generate outsized daily premium.

 It’s called “time value” (also known as extrinsic value).
-Defiance ETFs, LLC, a creator of ETFs for the next generation , has partnered with ZEGA Financial to capture that time value each day and distribute it to investors.
+Defiance ETFs, LLC, a creator of ETFs for the next generation, has partnered with ZEGA Financial to capture that time value each day and distribute it to investors.

 The strategy, forged from over 100 years of options trading experience, also allows the ETF investor to participate in market gains should the underlying index rise on a given day.